 A hidden gem just a few minutes from Oxford Circus, Cookery School at Little Portland Street is London’s most sustainable cookery school and second after River Cottage in the country.
-Established in 2004 by Rosalind Rathouse, it is a hidden gem only five minutes from Oxford Circus.
+Established in 2004 by Rosalind Rathouse, the school runs many wonderful classes including specific bespoke sessions for corporate groups.
 The daily classes run every week and cater for all levels from domestic to professional, with a wide variety of classes including Japanese home cooking, Jewish cooking and death by chocolate.
 They’ve also introduced a new class which aims to tackle food waste: Waste Matters in collaboration with Magimix, where attendees learn how to make a series of sustainable dishes using a food processor.

 15b Little Portland Street, London.
 Classes from £125 per person, certified courses available. cookeryschool.co.uk

 The Plant Hub Academy

 Around 3.5 million people in the UK now identify as vegan, so it’s no surprise the number of vegan restaurants, menus and cooking courses are on the up.
 East London’s newest addition to the vegan cuisine scene, The Plant Hub Academy, offer a number of vegan culinary classes, including ‘Decadent Desserts’ and ‘Batch Cooking’.
 Founded by plant-based chef Lauren Lovatt and founder of Pride Kitchen David Bez, the hub opened earlier this year after successfully raising over £20,000 in its Kickstarter Campaign.

 The Plant Hub Academy, 217 Mare Street, London.
 Classes from £35. planthub.net